Blue Sky (1994 film): Plot

 During the test, Hank observes two cowboys in the testing area and requests that Robert abort the test, but Robert refuses, disregarding the cowboys' safety and sending Hank back to Alabama.
-While Hank is away, Alex and Glenn discover that Vince has orchestrated Hank's removal to pursue an affair with Carly.
+While Hank is away, Alex and Glenn discover that Vince is having an affair with Carly.

-Hank learns of the affair during the dance recital and reacts violently, leading to Carly being pushed out of a window and hospitalized.
-Hank is subsequently arrested, and Vince presents Carly with a choice: to either have Hank court-martialed or commit him to a psychiatric facility.
-Hank expresses a preference for court-martialing to publicize the incident with the cowboys but realizes he has been set up by Vince.
-Before he can act on this realization military police transport him to the hospital, where he is heavily sedated.
+Hank learns of the affair after his return on the night of the dance recital.
+He confronts Vince about the test problems and the affair.
+The men's physical confrontation results in Carly being pushed out a window that shatters; she is hospitalized for her wounds.
+Hank is arrested, and Vince presents Carly with a choice: to either have Hank court-martialed or commit him for a period to a psychiatric facility.

+When Carly tells him, Hank says he would have chosen the court-martial, to publicize the problems with testing and coverup about the cowboys.
+He realizes Vince has set him up.
+Before he can act, military police transport him to the hospital, where he is heavily sedated.

 Suspecting foul play, Carly investigates Hank's documents and discovers the report on the cowboys.
-She drives cross-country with her daughters and finds the cowboys suffering from radiation sickness then urges them to expose their story.
-When they refuse, Carly steals a horse and enters the test site to reenact their experience, attracting media attention.
-As a result, Robert is forced to release both Carly and Hank.
+She drives cross-country with her daughters and finds the cowboys, who now show signs of radiation sickness.
+The government has abandoned them.
+She urges them to go to the press with their story, but they refuse.

+The morning of the test, Carly steals a horse and enters the test site to attract media attention and prevent the test.
+As a result of the information she reveals to Robert, he arranges for the protected release of both Carly and Hank.

-Carly returns home to find Hank waiting for her, having resigned from his position, and that Vince has been relieved of his duties.
-Hank announces a new job opportunity in the private sector in California, and the family moves happily to start anew.
+Carly returns home to find Hank waiting for her, having resigned from the Army.
+She learns that Vince was relieved of his duties.
+Hank announces he is going to teach at a college in California, where maybe the society is "a litle looser".
+Before the move, Carly shows up with a red convertible, and the family departs in optimism.